 The average pregnancy lasts about 266 days, or 40 weeks, from the day the egg is fertilised.
 However, pinpointing the exact date of conception can be difficult, so pregnancy is often measured from the first day of the last period.

-Things you should know about your pregnancy:
+Things you should know when planning a pregnancy:

 - Your baby is most vulnerable during the first weeks of pregnancy, before some women are even aware they are pregnant.
 This is why it is so important to prepare your body and yourself well before conceiving.